sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 any line brakes with '\n'.
 You should also make sure that the key size is big enough.
 By default we are using RS256 algorithm to sign the keys.

-**CUSTOM_OIDC_CLIENT_ID**
+`CUSTOM_OIDC_CLIENT_ID`

 This is the identifier of your identity provider client that you configure to Flex.
 It identifies your OIDC proxy as an identity provider in your marketplace.
 This value can be anything you want and it is not a secret.

-**KEY_ID**
+`KEY_ID`

-The `KEY_ID` variable will be used as the `kid` header in ID tokens that are passed to Flex when a user logs in with LinkedIn.
+The value will be used as the `kid` header in ID tokens that are passed to Flex when a user logs in with LinkedIn.
 It is also used as the `kid` attribute of the JSON Web key that the proxy serves in an endpoint.
 Even though using a _kid_ value in your keys is not compulsory, we heavily recommend using it with your token and the JWK.
 For example, key caching in the Flex API relies heavily on it.
-`CUSTOM_OIDC_CLIENT_ID`, this value can be anything and it is not a secret.

 #### Passport module dependency